Nagendra1997/dummypy/README.md

 ```

-Now, check Running status of your server from Mesibo Console-->App Settings-->On Premise Hosting.
+Now, check Running status of your server from Mesibo Console --> App Settings --> On Premise Hosting.
 If successfull the running status field will contain your hostname , otherwise it will contain "Not running"

 ![Console Screenshot](mesibo.com)